ArndEmpting/ComfyUI_Prompt_List_Iteration_JSON/README.md

 - 📂 **JSON-based prompt management**: Prompts are stored in individual JSON files for easy editing and retrieval.
 - 🔄 **Add or update prompts**: Supports creating new prompt lists, updating existing prompts, and overwriting as needed.
 - 🎲 **Random prompt selection**: Choose a random prompt from an existing list with ease.
+- ➡️ **Sequential prompt selection**: Iterate through the prompts from an existing list.
 - 🖥️ **Console logging**: Optionally logs prompt details with formatted outputs for debugging or verification.
 - 🛠️ **Automatic file management**: Ensures required directories and files are created automatically.